Town Hall, 1962: Recording

+Release

+Originally announced for release on Fugue, it was considered for release by Impulse! before landing with Blue Note, who intended to release the full concert over two volumes as BLP 4210 and 4211, omitting only a trio selection and a rhythm-and-blues number.
+After test pressings had been made, legal complications caused the release to be renegotiated; BLP 4211 was turned over to Bernard Stollman, and was released—minus "Taurus", a solo bass performance by Izenson—as Town Hall, 1962 on ESP-Disk.

 According to Bernard Stollman, founder of ESP-Disk, Coleman gave him a tape of the Town Hall concert when the two first met.
 However, Stollman soon discovered that the bass track was distorted, rendering the recording unusable.
 Stollman took the tape to engineer Dave Sarser, who was able to compress the bass track, removing the distortion and laying the groundwork for the ESP-Disk release.
 Stollman also recalled that Blue Note Records offered to release the portion of the concert not included on the ESP disk, but failed to do so.

 Reception

-Written four decades after release, the Allmusic review by Scott Yanow awarded the album 2½ stars and stated: "Ornette Coleman's decision to temporarily retire from music... was unfortunate.
+The AllMusic review by Scott Yanow states, "Ornette Coleman's decision to temporarily retire from music... was unfortunate.
 His alto playing was getting stronger, and on evidence of this CD, he had plenty of original ideas that should have been documented....
-Although Ornette's string writing (which leaves no room for improvising) is pretty well outside of jazz, his playing on the other tracks holds one's interest throughout".
+Although Ornette's string writing (which leaves no room for improvising) is pretty well outside of jazz, his playing on the other tracks holds one's interest throughout."